Opinion: Companies Have A Duty To Defend Democracy

 So, what can companies actually do to defend democracy?
 A number of them are already engaging in small but significant ways.

 Last month, Twitter, Uber and Blue Apron announced they would give employees a paid day off when their country holds elections.
-Patagonia already did, starting in 2016.
+Clothing company Patagonia already did, starting in 2016.
 This move allows staff not only to vote, but also to help others get to the polls.
 They are able to serve as poll workers, potentially expanding the number of precincts that can be staffed.
 Insufficient polling locations was a major issue during recent primaries in Wisconsin and Georgia.

 This week, companies such as Google, Facebook, Twitter and Microsoft said they would stop processing user data requests from Hong Kong's government after China curbed freedoms in the city.

-Hundreds of companies recently halted advertising on Facebook to protest how it handles hate speech — in a show of how corporate action can also be used against another company.
+Hundreds of companies recently halted advertising on Facebook to protest how the social media company handles hate speech — in a show of how corporate action can also be used against another company.
 Their decision is likely to enhance public debate.

 Businesses have the power of the purse.
 I saw firsthand in countries across Africa, Latin America and the Middle East how companies' investment decisions helped leaders adhere to or adopt democratic practices.
-Executives would warn politicians that curbing freedoms or rigging elections could result in a reduction in their companies' presence or a pullout all together.
+Executives would warn politicians that curbing freedoms or rigging elections could result in a reduction in their companies' presence or a pullout altogether.
 It often served as the most effective deterrent to bad behavior.

 The application of emerging innovations and investment in new technology can be transformative, particularly for transparency.
 When Ambassador Moller and I were working with the transitional government in Guinea, local cellphone companies helped us quickly set up a system to monitor elections by text message.
 It played an important role in deterring vote manipulation and providing citizens with a means for reliably reporting issues.